dudecole/execution-images/README.md

 <!---TODO:
-- build requirements.txt for setting up ansible-buidler (build-requirements.txt)
-- be able to clone this repository and build...?
+***Would like to be able to clone this repository and build***
-  - create a GH repo for builders?..>

 - How to tag image with ansible-builder..
 - Build tests for the container image build process
   - playbooks to test out the newly added collections/python modules -->

 # Building Custom Execution Images
+This is a prodecural document for building custom Ansible Execution Images.

 ## Description
-This is a prodecural document for building custom Ansible Execution Images.

-## Requirments

-##

 <!--
-The new architewcture for ansible automation platform requires the use of container images to run Ansible automation code.
+The new architewcture for Ansible Automation Platform requires the use of container images to run Ansible automation code.
+Ansible Automation Platform (AAP) installation bundle comes with three different Red Hat supported container images, for an working OOBE.

+In order for AAP to be able to run the Ansible automation code, the container images should include all of the Ansible collections and Python libraries to be able to run any Ansible automation code using a supported collection of plugins and python libraries.

 Because there are many available collections to use via Ansible Galaxy, and many of those collections are created by the Ansible Community, the included container images are limited to only the Red Hat supported/published collections.
 Because of this, there may be some requirements to add additional